jonathanhogg/flitter/docs/windows.md

 `alpha=` *ALPHA*
 : Specifies a final alpha value to be applied to the video frames, default `1`.

-Like `!image`, `!video` does not inherit its size from its parent.
-However, unlike `!image`, the `!video` output texture will *always* match the pixel dimensions of the video and any `size` attribute is ignored.

-A video is played by setting the `position` attribute to a time-varying value in code.
+A video is played by setting the `position` attribute to a time-varying value in code such as the `time` global name.
 There is no requirement for this value to vary at real-time, it can slow to a stop or run faster. `position` may skip forward or backwards by a large step, which will cause a frame seek to the new location.

 :::{warning}
 `position` may run *backwards*.
 However there is an important caveat: if the